Shooter game: Tactical shooter

 Tactical shooters are shooters that generally simulate realistic squad-based or man-to-man skirmishes.
 Notable examples of the genre include Ubisoft's Tom Clancy's Rainbow Six and Ghost Recon series and Bohemia Software's Operation Flashpoint.
 A common feature of tactical shooters that is not present in many other shooters is the ability for the player character to lean out of cover, increasing the granularity of a player's movement and stance options to enhance the realism of the game.
 Tactical shooters also commonly feature more extensive equipment management, more complex healing systems, and greater depth of simulation compared to other shooters.
 As a result of this, many tactical shooters are commonly played from the first person perspective.
 Tactical shooters may combine elements from other shooter genres, such as Rainbow Six Siege, Valorant, and Squad, which combine the traditional tactical shooter style with the class-based gameplay of hero shooters.

 A further variant of the tactical shooter is the extraction shooter, generally defined by the gameplay style of Escape from Tarkov.

 These games are often "player versus player versus environment" (PvPvE), where players are grouped into teams and placed on a map with the goal to reach an extraction point elsewhere on the map while avoiding the opposing team and non-player character enemies.
 During their attempt to reach the extraction point, the players may try to loot the opposing team or other features on the map for gear, which if they successfully reach the extraction point, they can keep and use to improve their character.
 Alternatively, they may have other assigned objectives to complete before extraction for better rewards.
 Gameplay is more slow and tactical for survival rather than straightforward run-and-gun.
-Other examples of extraction shooters include Hunt: Showdown, The Cycle: Frontier and the upcoming revival of the Marathon series.
+Other examples of extraction shooters include ARC Raiders, Hunt: Showdown, The Cycle: Frontier and the upcoming revival of the Marathon series.

 Looter shooter

 Looter shooters are shooter games where the player's overarching goal is the accumulation of loot: weapons, equipment, armor, accessories and resources.
 To achieve this players complete tasks framed as quests, missions or campaigns and are rewarded with better weapons, gear and accessories as a result, with the qualities, attributes and perks of such gear generated randomly following certain rarity scales (also known as loot tables).
 The better gear allows players to take on more difficult missions with potentially more powerful rewards, forming the game's compulsion loop.
 Loot shooters are inspired by similar loot-based action role-playing games like Diablo.
-Examples of loot shooters include the Borderlands franchise, ARC Raiders, Warframe, Destiny and its sequel, and Tom Clancy's The Division and its sequel.
+Examples of loot shooters include the Borderlands franchise, Warframe, Destiny and its sequel, and Tom Clancy's The Division and its sequel.